thomaschampagne/elevate/desktop.md

 ### How to speed up the 1st Strava sync?

-The 1st sync can take hours to complete if you have a large history (see _"Why 1st Strava sync takes so much time?"_ in this helper).
+The 1st sync can take hours to complete if you have a large history (Enter _"id:strava-connector-slow-first-sync"_ in the help search bar for more info).
 To bypass this, here is what you can do:

 1. First [request a download of your activities **(in step 2)**](https://www.strava.com/athlete/delete_your_account).